Media in Birmingham: Enterprise and legacy

 In the 1920s, Oscar Deutsch opened his first Odeon cinema in the UK, in Perry Barr.
 By 1930, the Odeon brand was a household name and still thrives today.

 The Electric on Station Street opened on 27 December 1909, and is the oldest independent working cinema in the UK; continuing to operate, despite multiple threats of closure over the years.

 In 1931, the Birmingham Film Society was established, with an inaugural screening on 18 January 1931 at the Hampton Cinema in Livery Street.

 The largest cinema screen in the West Midlands was located at Millennium Point in Birmingham's Eastside, and opened in September 2001 as an IMAX format screen.
 Unable to maintain commercial viability as large 3D screens became commonplace across commercial cinema multiplexes, the IMAX screen was closed and downgraded in September 2011, before its replacement Giant Screen Cinema was closed in January 2015.

 Screen West Midlands, the regional screen agency for the West Midlands, is based in the city's Jewellery Quarter.

 Film Birmingham is the Birmingham City Council's Film and Television office, handling queries and filming requests from national and international productions.

+The city's primary film festival, the Birmingham Film Festival, was co-founded by filmmaker Kevin McDonagh and actor Dean Williams in 2015 and has been held every year since.
+It patrons include Peaky Blinders creator Steven Knight and advertising executive Trevor Beattie, whilst its Grand Jury has featured judges including actress Kia Pegg and filmmakers Michael B. Clifford and Joanna Quinn.